 Senior educator Level 1-3

-Additionally RMIT VE and RMIT Training VE Casual staff will be excluded from this leave entitlement.
+Additionally RMIT VE Casual staff will be excluded from this leave entitlement.

+RMIT Training VE employees are only entitled to this leave type if they were engaged as a Fixed Term or Continuing employee on 15 January 2017.
+Because there are too many variables to determine if an employee meets this criteria, the RMIT Training VE subgroup (‘QD – RT Vocational Ed’) will be setup as not entitled by default and eligible employee’s will need to hold an override flag to be considered eligible.
+This override flag will be stored directly within GV in Infotype 2012 – Time Transfer Specifications.

+Data Migration Note: RMIT Training VE employee’s who are eligible for VE Teaching Leave should have Time Type ‘ZTT1 – VE Teaching Lve Ent.
+Ovrd’ with value of 1 loaded at Go-Live.

 The entitlement balance will be included in the Leave Balance outbound integration to Workday.

 Please refer to the Time Blueprint Configuration Worksheet ‘Time Rule Overview’ and ‘Overview_Quotas’ tabs for details on quota eligibility and accrual rules.